 In 1993, Gianluca Franzoni, the founder of Domori, arrived in Venezuela and fell in love with cocoa.
 Blending his business acumen with his passion for nature and gastronomy, he aimed to create premium chocolate using the finest cacao and to save it from extinction.

 Thus, he became the first Italian chocolate producer to work with one of the world’s rarest, low-yield aromatic cacao plants: Fine cacao makes up just 10% of the global cacao harvest, whereas Criollo cacao, the rarest variety of cacao in the world, makes up 0.01%.

 Located in Pontedera in the province of Pisa), Amedei is a Tuscan artisanal chocolate producer that seeks out the most precious cacao beans to make fine chocolates.
-Like fine wine, the idea was to enhance quality by making chocolates from single source cocoa bean varieties.
-Not for the tight-fisted, it’s Amedei Porcelana has been called the world’s most expensive chocolate.
+Like fine wines, the idea was to enhance quality by making chocolates from single-source cocoa bean varieties.
+Not for the tight-fisted, its Amedei Porcelana has been called the world’s most expensive chocolate.

 Founded in 1990 by the brother-sister team of Alessio and Cecilia Tessieria, the company’s first product was Toscano Black 70.
 A 70% dark chocolate blend, it won the highest number of “golden bean” awards from the prestigious London Academy of Chocolate.
 Amadei also produces Blanco de Criollo, Acero 95, and Toscano Brown, an award-winning milk chocolate.